chrisnoonan98675/site/xl-deploy/how-to/create-a-provider.markdown

 To create a provider:

 1. Click **Repository** in the top bar.
 1. In XL Deploy 5.5.x, right-click **Providers** and select **New**, then select the provider type.

     In XL Deploy 6.0.0 and later, right-click **Infrastructure**, then select the provider type.

-    For example, for Amazon Elastic Compute Cloud (Amazon EC2), select **aws** > **ec2.Cloud**.
+    For example, if you are using Amazon Elastic Compute Cloud (Amazon EC2), select **aws** > **ec2.Cloud**.

 1. In the **Name** box, enter a unique name for the provider.
 1. Enter the required information for the provider.

-For example, for Amazon EC2, enter your access key ID and secret access key.
+    For example, if you are using Amazon EC2, you must enter your access key ID and secret access key.

 1. Click **Save**.

 ## Next steps